The Sandlot cast: Where are they now?

-The Sandlot, Then and Now
+The Sandlot, then and now

 Tom Guiry (Scotty Smalls)

-Mike Vitar (Benjamin Franklin Rodriguez)
+Mike Vitar (Benjamin "Benny" Franklin Rodriguez)

-He went on to earn credits for D2: The Mighty Ducks and D3: The Mighty Ducks before making his final on-screen appearance in a 1997 episode of Chicago Hope and kicking off a career as a firefighter.
+He went on to earn credits for D2: The Mighty Ducks (1994) and D3: The Mighty Ducks (1996) before making his final onscreen appearance in a 1997 episode of Chicago Hope and kicking off a career as a firefighter.

-Patrick Renna (Hamilton 'Ham' Porter)
+Patrick Renna (Hamilton "Ham" Porter)

-A '90s staple, Patrick Renna earned his first big-screen credit for The Sandlot as Hamilton "Ham" Porter and rounded out the decade with appearances in Son in Law, The Big Green, P.U.N.K.S., and Speedway Junky.
-In the years since, Renna booked gigs in Judging Amy, The Closer, Boston Legal, Bones, and Fear, Inc.
+A '90s staple, Patrick Renna earned his first big-screen credit for The Sandlot as Hamilton "Ham" Porter and rounded out the decade with appearances in Son in Law (1993), The Big Green (1995), P.U.N.K.S.
+(1999), and Speedway Junky (1999).

-Chauncey Leopardi (Michael 'Squints' Palledorous)
+Chauncey Leopardi (Michael "Squints" Palledorous)

 The Sandlot found its Michael "Squints" Palledorous in Chauncey Leopardi.
-The young actor came into the role after appearing in Father of the Bride and episodes of L.A.
+The young actor came into the role after appearing in Father of the Bride (1991) and episodes of L.A.
 Law and Evening Shade.

-Marty York (Alan 'Yeah-Yeah' McClennan)
+Marty York (Alan "Yeah-Yeah" McClennan)

 Brandon Quintin Adams (Kenny DeNunez)

-Brandon Quintin Adams joined The Sandlot as Kenny DeNunez, taking on the part after appearing in Moonwalker, The People Under the Stairs, and The Mighty Ducks.
-Adams earned subsequent credits for Ghost in the Machine, D2: The Mighty Ducks, and episodes of The Fresh Prince of Bel-Air, Boy Meets World, and Moesha.
+Brandon Quintin Adams joined The Sandlot as Kenny DeNunez, taking on the part after appearing in Moonwalker (1988), The People Under the Stairs (1991), and The Mighty Ducks (1992).

 Grant Gelt (Bertram Grover Weeks)

-Gelt continued to act through the '90s, making cameos in Saved by the Bell: The New Class and Boy Meets World, but stepped away from the camera in the 2000s.
-He now works as a music manager.
+Gelt continued to act through the '90s, making cameos on Saved by the Bell: The New Class and Boy Meets World, but stepped away from the camera in the 2000s.
+He now works as a branding and marketing executive.

 Victor DiMattia (Timmy Timmons)

-Soon after, he wrapped his run as Sam on A Peaceable Kingdom and took a step back from acting.
+Soon after, he wrapped his run as Sam on the TV show A Peaceable Kingdom and took a step back from acting.
 DiMattia went on to direct two shorts and returned to film in the late-2010s with roles in Get Married or Die (2018) and Death Rider in the House of Vampires (2021).

 Shane Obedzinski (Tommy "Repeat" Timmons)

 The younger of the Sandlot brothers, Shane Obedzinski played Tommy "Repeat" Timmons.

 Denis Leary (Bill)

-Leary's career took off from there, including Emmy- and Golden Globe-nominated turns in Rescue Me and Recount, and big-screen appearances in Operation Dumbo Drop, Suicide Kings, Wag the Dog, Small Soldiers, The Thomas Crown Affair, and The Amazing Spider-Man.
+Leary's career took off from there, including Emmy and Golden Globe-nominated turns on Rescue Me and Recount, and big-screen appearances in Operation Dumbo Drop (1995), Suicide Kings (1997), Wag the Dog (1997), Small Soldiers (1998), The Thomas Crown Affair (1999), and The Amazing Spider-Man (2012).

 Marley Shelton (Wendy)